 Coriander Chutney also freezes really well, so if you have no intentions of finishing your batch of homemade chutney, simply freeze it.
 To freeze, I love using ice cube trays to freeze my chutney.
-When you're ready to use, I place a couple of ice cubes in the fridge overnight and it'll be ready for use the next day.
+When you're ready to use, I place a couple of chutney cubes in a bowl and into the fridge overnight.
+It'll be ready for use the next day.

 2. Can I add yogurt to Cilantro Chutney?